anfelipecb/ecommerce_event_driven/README.md

 4. Shipment reads `payment.processed`, assigns a carrier and tracking number, publishes `shipment.created`
 5. The frontend receives every event in real time through SSE

-Each service uses `XREADGROUP` (Redis consumer groups), which means messages are durable -- if a service goes down, pending messages wait in the stream until it comes back.
+Each service uses `XREADGROUP` (Redis consumer groups), which means messages are durable.
+If a service goes down, pending messages wait in the stream until it comes back.

 ## Prerequisites